-Typically, we anticipate running two or three events per year focusing on relevant themes.
-We encourage attendees at our events to provide ideas and suggestions to help us to design attractive, relevant programmes.
+During the first year we anticipate running a launch event and two or three further seminars focusing on relevant themes.
+We hope that attendees at our inaugural and subsequent events will provide ideas and suggestions to help us to design attractive, relevant programmes.
 Subject to demand, other types of service such as training audit committee chairs and members and development of peer-to-peer networks, may be developed.